List of Mobile Suit Gundam 00 characters: Advanced European Union

 Kati Mannequin is a colonel in the unified AEU armed forces.
-She attended the same international university as Leesa Kujō and both were involved with unintentionally causing a friendly fire incident to occur that led to them on opposing sides when Celestial Being appears.
+She attended the same international university as Leesa Kujō and both were involved with unintentionally causing a friendly fire incident to occur that led to them being on opposing sides when Celestial Being appears.
 Selected to be the commanding officer of the AEU contingent sent to the HRL's Taklamakan Desert, Kati attempts to capture a Gundam unit.
 Kati is later assigned command of the joint Union-AEU battle group consisting of GN-Xs in conjunction with the HRL's Sergei Smirnov.
-Five years later, Kati Mannequin joins A-laws to help Sergei monitor the organization's activities; as a commander for the A-laws, she realizes that Leesa Kujō is the tactical forecaster for Celestial Being.
+Four years later, Kati Mannequin joins A-laws to help Sergei monitor the organization's activities; as a commander for the A-laws, she realizes that Leesa Kujō is the tactical forecaster for Celestial Being.
 Though she eventually goes against the A-Laws, Kati still sees Celestial Being as a terrorist group and will not hesitate to pursue if forced to.
-On the Gundam 00 movie she is assigned as the chief of the absolute defensive barrier against ELS invasion.
-Her love interest is Patrick Colasour, whom she hits twice for being late on their first met; as the series goes on he makes advances on her, while her ego makes her pretend that she is annoyed of him, she (in truth) is delighted, as is stated when Patrick arrives to her home attempting to take her on a date (while she initially berates him for being vain in the middle of a war, she ends up agreeing).
-Later in the second season, Patrick volunteers to A-Laws (against Kati's wishes just to be close to her) but in the end she seems amused of that; at the end of the same season when she joins Katharon and Celestial Being in the final battle against the Innovators, she openly accepts her love for Patrick when he shields her ship with his own mobile suit against an unexpected Gaga suicide units' assault - she screams his name in distraught as he seemingly got killed after he said "Kati, I love you".
-Patrick survived and in the epilogue they both get married, saying clearly that Patrick indeed is "Ridiculously Lucky."
-On "A Wakening of a Trailblazer" set two years after, she is promoted but Patrick still calls her "Colonel" as a petname, much to her annoyance.
+Her love interest is Patrick Colasour, whom she hits twice for being late during their first meeting.
+As the series goes on he makes advances on her, while her ego makes her pretend that she is annoyed with him, she is, in truth, delighted, as is stated when Patrick arrives to her home attempting to take her on a date, as while she initially berates him for being vain in the middle of a war, she ends up agreeing.
+Later in the second season, Patrick joins A-Laws against Kati's wishes just to be close to her, but in the end she seems amused by this.
+At the end of the series when she joins Katharon and Celestial Being in the final battle against the Innovators, she openly accepts her love for Patrick when he shields her ship with his own mobile suit against an unexpected Gaga suicide units' assault – she screams his name, distraught, as he is seemingly killed after proclaiming his love for her.
+Patrick survived, and in the epilogue they get married, saying that Patrick indeed is "Ridiculously Lucky."
+In "A Wakening of a Trailblazer" set two years after, she is promoted but Patrick still calls her "Colonel" as a petname, much to her annoyance.